sensebox/books-v2/scripts/README.md

 - the name of the book you want to update
 - the path to your local repository

 Be aware you need to have gitbook installed on you local devices as descriped in the README.md of the master branch of this repository.

+# Use of scripts without repository rights
-Additionally, you need the rights to push to the corresponding branches to successfully execute the script.
+You need the rights to push to the corresponding branches to successfully execute the script.
-If you don't have these rights, try to fork this repository and perform this script on your forked repository.
-Then submit a pull request to this repository.
+If you don't have these rights, please fork this repository and clone it to your local device.
+Then you can perform this script on your forked repository.
+Therefore you just need to enter the path to the **forked repository** on your local device.
+When you are finished you can submit a pull request to this (original) repository.